 A few items bear repeating: Read the label.
 Acquire MSDS from your supplier.
 Inform yourself about the pigment you are dealing with.
 Learn what it means.
 Learn what should be on the label.
 Choose safe materials.
 Use proper techniques, handling, safety gear (a must for everyone) and safety precautions.
 Keep you and your area clean.
 Use proper cleanup and disposal methods which is in sync with your city council and environmental regulation guidelines.

 All chemicals and pigment powders can be toxic if not handled correctly.
-Wear respirator and protective gloves and clothing.
-Chemicals and pigments should only be handled in strict laboratory conditions away from food, pets and children.
+Wear a respirator and protective gloves and clothing.
+Chemicals and pigments should only be handled in strict laboratory conditions away from food, pets, and children.
 Wash your hands thoroughly after you have finished painting or paint making.

-As an artist and a paint maker I always like to work with pigments that are not only non toxic but also do not cause harm to the aquatic life.
+As an artist and a paint maker, I always like to work with pigments that are not only non-toxic but also do not cause harm to aquatic life.
 I don’t like working with handmade watercolours where the pigment classification number is not mentioned.
-Be informed and Be safe … paint to your heart’s content, as simple as that!
+Be informed and be safe … paint to your heart’s content, as simple as that!

 DISCLAIMER: This article concerns itself with the common-sense safety aspects of art materials and art safety in general.
 The intent of this article is merely to raise individual awareness of some of the issues involved and to encourage the reader to take steps in learning more about the factors involved with the hazards associated with the artist’s materials.
 The author may change the contents of this document at any time, either in whole or in part.Thanks.